Dateline: Kotor, Montenegro

 First, let’s talk about legal liability.
 (Disclaimer: I am NOT a product liability lawyer nor any kind of lawyer, and you should consult one for a real assessment of any liability risks.)

 Your level of liability is heavily influenced by where you do business.
 The United States, for example, is one of the most sue-happy places in the world.
 Even if you don’t live there, selling there could subject you to liability without the proper structure.
 Therefore, if liability is a big concern for you, this might not be the best place to set up shop.

-A lot of people start out selling online and they’re not sure how its going to work out or if they’re even going to make any profit.
-So, what they decide to do is run the business just as their own name.
+A lot of people start out selling online and they’re not sure how it’s going to work out or if they’re even going to make any profit.
+So, what they decide to do is run the business just like their own name.
 This can be a huge problem because, if anything happens and they get sued, they can lose absolutely everything that they own.

 When you trade online, there is a high possibility that you’re going to run into jokers and fraudsters.
 This might seem far-fetched but bad things do happen.